21grd03-parametric/pastiche/README.md

 ### V0

-* initial data release to INRIM and University of Lleida, datasetes:
+* initial data release to INRIM and University of Lleida, datasets:

 ### V0.1